efeuentertainment/timelapse-cam-raspberry-vigibot/README.md

 thanks to Pascal for some of the above instructions.

 it seems `enfuse` hdr images cause ffmpeg to fail. do not set `EXPOSUREBRACKETING`

+If your camera has a motorized IR cut filter and you use a long camera flex cable or your power supply is on the weaker side, it's possible the fipter will click every minute when taking a snapshot, to check: only do step 5 and check if it clicks every minute when it's dark. this would wear out the motorized IR cut filter rather quickly.
+Options are to either add a capacitor (10uF or more) to the camera module 3.3V contacts, or to unplug the motorized IR cut filter connector on the camera module.

+it appears that if the power supply is on the weaker side rsp. the battery is very low, such can be the case on briecam, that the timelapse_long.mp4 creation (which takes 2min at 100% cpu load) may cause a power failure and crash the pi, only for it to reboot and do it again in a loop.

 ### for future reference: manual cli commands
 - use most recent images for short clip. takes about 10 seconds to create.